Asahikawa Travel Guide: Top 33 Things to Do in Asahikawa, Japan

 3. Otokoyama Sake Brewery Museum

-Learn about the traditional art of sake brewing at the Otokoyama Sake Brewery Museum.
-Visitors can tour the facility, taste various sakes, and learn about the brewery’s history dating back to the 17th century.
-The museum also offers beautiful views of the Taisetsu mountains.
-Don’t forget to pick up a bottle of their award-winning sake as a souvenir.
+Step into the world of traditional sake brewing at Otokoyama Sake Brewery Museum.
+Here, you’ll discover the art behind Japan’s iconic rice wine, with a history that spans back to the 17th century.
+The museum offers tasting opportunities, showcasing various sakes made on-site, with views of the Taisetsu Mountains as a stunning backdrop.
+Before leaving, pick up a bottle of their award-winning sake as a souvenir.

 4. Asahikawa Ramen Village